LumosO11y/ObservabilityOnboarding/learning/opentelemetry/part1.md

 At the end of this part you should feel that you understand the necessity of OpenTelemetry and how it helps us to collect telemetry data on our system.

+## Goals
+  - understand the neeed in openTelemetry in the worlds of observabilty
+  - get a grasp of the openTelemetry abilities
+  - undersatnd the diffrence between OTEL and other solution

+## Outcome

+The outcome of this part should be a detailed markdown containing everything you have learned about Observability.

+In your markdown make sure there is an answer to the following questions:

+1. Elaborate on the history before OpenTelemetry, how it was created and why ?
+2. What is OpenTelemetry (aka OTEL)?
+3. How does OpenTelemetry relate to Observability?
+4. How did OpenTelemetry revolutionize the monitoring/observability world?
+5. Jaeger vs OpenTelemetry?
+How do they relate?
+6. Pick 3 OpenTelemetry concepts and explain them.
+7. write 3 pro's and 3 con's of openTelemetry
+8. are there any other projects that are simliar to OTEL?

 ### Links

 Here are some useful links to start from.
 We highly encourage you to search more and update this list with more links if you think they are suited: